guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 **Bad** (Breaks principle)

-Represents any time that you give a command (e.g. invokes a method), but you're required to check whether the result is intended to continue your flow.
+Represents any time that you give a command (e.g. invokes a method), but you're required to check whether the result is set/correct to continue your flow.

 e.g.